 Traditional German Horn Cookies Directions

 - Chop nuts with food processor until they are very fine.

 - Cream softened butter well in standing mixer or with a hand blender.

 - Add powdered sugar and salt, mix well.
-Add vanilla and mix well.
-Add nuts and mix well.
+Then add vanilla and mix well.
+Finally, add nuts and mix well.